flexi-framework/flexi/docs/documentation/05_toolsoverview.md

 (tools-visualization)=
 ### POSTI_VISU

-`POSTI_VISU` converts **FLEXI** StateFiles, TimeAverage and BaseFlow files from the HDF5 format to the ParaView readable `.vtu` (single) or `.pvtu` (parallel) format.
+`POSTI_VISU` converts **FLEXI** StateFiles, TimeAverage, and BaseFlow files from the HDF5 format to the ParaView readable `.vtu` (single) or `.pvtu` (parallel) format.

 The `POSTI_VISU` tool reads a separate parameter file as optional first argument, while the files to be visualized are passed as the last argument.
 Without specifying a separate parameter file, the parameters stored in the userblock of the files are used and only the conservative variables are visualized.
 The latter can be a single file or several files, specified either as simple space-separated list like `Testcase_State_0.h5 Testcase_State_1.h5` or via standard wildcarding like `Testcase_State_*.h5`.
-The file must contain the entire volume solution, i.e. can be a StateFile or a TimeAverage file, for example.
+The file must contain the entire volume solution, i.e., can be a StateFile or a TimeAverage file, for example.

 For serial execution, the `POSTI_VISU` tool is invoked by entering
 ```bash